-Domestic demand and weaker sterling had largely driven recent price improvements, he added.
+Domestic demand and weaker sterling were behind recent price rises, he added.
+Ex-farm November values stood at £63-£65/t, up £5-£6/t since harvest.

-James Maw of Glencore was less optimistic, saying however it was filled, the TRQ bidding process would still allow 600,000t into the EU.
+James Maw of Glencore was less optimistic, saying the TRQ bidding process would still allow 600,000t into the EU, however it was filled.

 He believed there was little price headroom as long as the EU had big intervention stocks and free market tonnages to sell.